hydraulic-software/conveyor/guidebook/docs/faq/index.md

 Yes, you can create packages straight from your Javascript/HTML/CSS files and your `node_modules` directory.
 Unlike with other Electron packaging solutions, you don't need special or custom servers and the results don't create problems for network administrators.

+See the [GitHub Desktop sample](https://github.com/hydraulic-software/github-desktop/) to see a config for a real, production-grade
+Electron app.

 ## Why should I make a desktop app?